 Sometimes starting a new build is a bit like announcing a pregnancy.
 It’s big, exciting and a little scary.
 Also, before you know it (seemingly from nowhere) there comes a barrage of stories, advice, recommendations and ideas.

 It’s a lot to take in, and in the midst of everyone else’s opinions and referrals, you have to somehow figure out what is right for you!
 At Roger Ramsey Building we are here to help you from start to finish.

 To get you started on the new build process seamlessly and without extra hassle we have written a Before You Build Guide

 Before you Build Guide

 How to survive and thrive through the ‘pre-build’ process.

-After years of experience in the building industry, the Roger Ramsay team has recognised some key markers to a successful building project.
+After years of experience in the building industry, the Roger Ramsey team has recognised some key markers to a successful building project.